Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 Selected songs or winter arrangements create seasonal accents, especially during reception or special moments.

-A good fit when guests should dance later.
+A good fit when you want guests dancing later.
 These styles bring energy, groove and smooth transitions into the party phase.

 Austropop & oldies

-For Austrian company events, these songs can be very effective because many guests know them and connect with them quickly.
+At Austrian corporate events, these songs land quickly – many guests know them and connect with them straight away.

 Party classics